 On your turn, you can attack, restore health, gain energy, or accumulate victory points.
 You secure your win by being the last monster standing or by reaching 20 victory points before your opponents.

-This game may sound straightforward, but don’t let it fool you; it’s got enough strategy to make playing – and winning – very satisfying.
+King of Tokyo may sound straightforward, but don’t let it fool you; it’s got enough strategy to make playing – and winning – very satisfying.

 Settlers of Catan